zicna/yield-and-blocks/README.md

 end
 ```

 Here we are calling `#each` on our array of names.
 The `#each` method is being called with a block, the code between the `do`/`end` keywords.
-Each element contained in our array is getting passed, or yielded, to the block on each successive step of the iteration.
+What's happening under the hood here is that `#each` uses a loop to access each element contained in our array in turn, passing &mdash; or _yielding_ &mdash; the element to the block on each successive step of the iteration.
+Then inside the block, the value of the current element is stored in the `name` placeholder parameter, and then written to the screen as part of our greeting.

 Let's take a look at another example.
 In the below snippet, we're writing a method that `puts` out every word in the array that starts with the letter `"T"`: